-Accessibility: There are no special services for the disabled in the area and no toilet facilities either, but the trails are wide and would probably be suitable for children trolleys and partly for wheelchairs too.
+Accessibility: There are no special services for the disabled in the area and no toilet facilities either, but the trails are wide and would be suitable for children trolleys and partly for wheelchairs too.
+They are very hilly.

 In Finland it is customary to place found objects such as gloves on tree brances by the trails so that their owners would find them on their next trip or when they go looking for them.
 Someone has lost this Sulo Vilén -beanie and it has been waiting for its owner for quite some time now.
 Share this article to help Sulo to find its owner!

 There are many other interesting nature sights in Somero and Salo.
 Check out for example these:

 - Iso-Valkee is a stunning little lake located in Somero.
 There is a nature trail going around the lake, and few lean-to shelters, too.

 - Metsäkoivula trail in Somero has some unique characteristics that make this place worth a visit.
 There are beautiful views, diverse nature and a little creek in the area.
 The trail is approximately 5 km long.